 Citizen Journalism is when the people themselves use the press tools they have available to inform one another.
 We are dedicated towards helping the Deaf community better inform one another.
 We believe in the right for all citizens to express themselves.
 But with this right comes responsibility towards society.
 We have drafted these guidelines in order to help you better understand your responsibilities.
-But we would be remiss in our goal of including the public without encouraging input.
-Please do comment if you have any suggestions or feedback.

 Citizen Reporter Guidelines